amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 </html>
 ```
 The most important change is on the fourth line where we added a live link to the bootstrap CSS file.
 We also added the ``navbar`` class which adds a fancy title on a header.
 Explore the <a href='http://getbootstrap.com/getting-started/' target='_blank'>GetBoostrap.com</a> to see what else it offers and how you may apply it to your projects.

+You can get the latest bootstrap link at the <a href='http://getbootstrap.com/getting-started/' target='_blank'>GetBoostrap.com</a>

 Here is a peek at our beautifully metamorphosed page:
 <BR><BR>